RupalJ-02/8392-Term_Deposit_Subscription_Prediction/README.md

 pip install -r requirements.txt

-	3. Run the notebook/script for data preprocessing, modeling, and evaluation.
+⚙️ Usage
+	1. Run the Jupyter Notebook or Python script for:
+	•	Data preprocessing
+	•	Model training
+	•	Evaluation and visualization
+	2. Evaluate model outputs for actionable insights.

-Acknowledgments
+### 👥 Acknowledgments

-This project was inspired by bank marketing datasets available in the public domain.
-Special thanks to all contributors for their insights and support.
+This project uses publicly available data from Portuguese bank marketing campaigns.
+Special thanks to contributors and community members for their guidance.